Magna-Fi: History

 At the end of a tour in 2006, they were in talks with Aezra about recording a new album, but these discussions ultimately ended with the quartet and the label parting ways, and the band decided to record their next release on their own.

-This also marked the exit of C.J.
-Szuter and the entrance of guitarist and vocalist Chris Brady, another Las Vegas native and long-time friend of the band.
-The new album, VerseChorusKillMe, was recorded and mixed by the band itself.
+After an argument with Charlie Smaldino and the ultimatum posed by Mike, CJ Szuter left the band mere weeks before the release of the second album.
+This was followed by the entrance of guitarist and vocalist Chris Brady, another Las Vegas native and long-time friend of the band.
+The new album, VerseChorusKillMe, was recorded and mixed by the band itself, and released in December of the same year.

 In 2010, drummer Charlie Smaldino, having not played with the other members for over a year, experiencing multiple rejections from record labels, and losing interest in the band, decided to hold a final show at Count's Vamp’d in Las Vegas.
 Following this performance, the group officially disbanded.

-In 2020, Mike Szuter revived the "Szuters" moniker for a solo project and released an album titled Sugar.
+In 2020, Mike Szuter revived The Szuters moniker for a solo project and released the album Sugar, then released The Devil's In The Details the following year.

+In 2025, the original lineup of The Szuters (not to be confused with the original line-up of Magna-Fi) held a reunion performance at a private event, playing many of their songs including songs from Burn Out The Stars.
+This performance is currently being mixed and will release as a live album at a later time.